LMH01/alpha_tui/docs/interface_and_usage.md

 ## Check command

 The `check` subcommand can be used to perform checks on the program.
-It is currently only supported to check if the program compiles.
+It is currently supported to check if the program compiles or if the program compiles and runs without an error.
 For example the command `alpha_tui check examples/programs/faculty.alpha compile` will check if the program compiles and return `0` if it did.
 Otherwise an error code is returned, see below for the meaning.

 ### Return values